-Password Quick Tips – 6 Do’s And Don’ts Oct 02, 2017
+Password Quick Tips – 6 Do’s & Don’ts Oct 30, 2020

-We’ve been polling our readers recently for topics of interest.
-Of course, cyber security and ransomware are hot topics but many of you mentioned that you are interested in quick tips you can follow or use yourself.
+Of course, cyber security and are hot topics, but many of you mentioned that you are interested in quick tips you can follow or use yourself.

 You ask – we deliver.

-Without further ado – check out these 6 quick tips for best password practices
+Without further ado – check out these 6 quick tips for best password security practices

 - Create passwords with multiple cases, symbols and numbers.
-Just be sure to avoid passwords such as “123456”, “qwerty”, “football”, “princess” or “password” – some of the most common passwords in 2016 according to SplashData.
+Just be sure to avoid passwords such as “123456”, “qwerty”, “football”, “princess” or “password” – some of the most common passwords according to SplashData.

 - Don’t create a password based on personal details such as your birth date, an anniversary, phone number, social security number etc. While not everyone may know these details about you, they are among the first a cybercriminal or evildoer will attempt when trying to hack your account.
 Even worse, if your password data is compromised, imagine what a cybercriminal could do with that social security information if it was exposed.

 - Avoid using the same password on multiple sites.
 We get it, remembering different passwords for all of your different sites and needs is difficult.
 It is important to create something unique for every login you maintain.
 Remember, if a hacker gets ahold of your password for one account, the first thing they will do is try that bad boy on bank accounts, social media, emails and anywhere else they can to grab sensitive information or even your hard earned money.
 (Don’t worry about remembering all the different passwords, we cover that below.)

 - Change your passwords regularly.
 We suggest changing passwords every 90 days.
 This can be a pain but if you maintain this practice you make getting into your accounts that much harder.

 - Do Not keep a list of your passwords on your computer.
 Keeping a list of passwords is dangerous in any format.
 You open yourself up to great risk in doing so.
 The worst method for this is keeping a list of your passwords in a file on your computer.
 Instead, keep a list of each site and next to it write a specific clue that will only make sense to you.
 This can help jog your memory without spilling the beans if someone stumbles upon the file.
 (Or let a password manager create passwords for you and store them so you have them all in one place – see below.)